Liferay 7 installation is all you need to know before you start working with it.

-The beauty of Liferay 7 lies in the OSGI container which facilitate the modular development.
-The clear difference you will experience is brand new and fresh look of Liferay 7 compare to all previous releases.
-Let us learn how to perform Liferay 7 installation.
+The beauty of Liferay 7 lies in the OSGi container, which facilitates modular development.
+The clear difference you will experience is the brand new and fresh look of Liferay 7 compare to all previous releases.
+Let us learn how to perform the Liferay 7 installation.

 Install Java 8

 The first step in Liferay 7 installation is to install Java.
-Since, Liferay 7 is compatible with Java 8 (and higher version) only, you need to install Java 8 first.
-Liferay took this decision to use all latest features of Java.
-Also Oracle has announced to stop any further support for Java 7.
+Since Liferay 7 is compatible with Java 8 (and higher version) only, you need to install Java 8 first.
+Liferay took this decision to use all the latest features of Java.
+Also, Oracle has announced to stop any further support for Java 7.

-You can refer article on How to install Java on Widows machine and make Java 8 ready before any further action.
-In that article, please choose Java 8 while downloading it from oracle site.
+You can refer article on How to install Java on a Windows machine and make Java 8 ready before any further action.
+In that article, please choose Java 8 while downloading it from the oracle site.

 Liferay 7 Installation

-Please note that CE version is completely free while DXP version has 30 days trial period.
-Once expired, you must have to supply valid license file.
+Please note that the CE version is completely free while the DXP version has 30 days trial period.
+Once expired, you must have to supply a valid license file.

 Liferay is a portal and comes as a bundle with Tomcat (since long) and Wildfly (recently introduced).
-Wildfly is community project from RedHat company.
+Wildfly is a community project from RedHat company.
 It is another application server.
-At this moment, Liferay is recommending to use Tomcat bundle in standalone environment.
-So in our case, we will use Liferay 7.1 with tomcat bundle.
+At this moment, Liferay is recommending using the Tomcat bundle in a standalone environment.
+So in our case, we will use Liferay 7.1 with the tomcat bundle.

 Let us first download Liferay 7.1.
-We will use CE version.
+We will use the CE version.
 Download it from this link.
-It is in form of ZIP file.
-Extract it on some folder in your local.
-Liferay ships with default database called HSQLDB.
-It is embedded (in memory) database and no setup is required.
-However Liferay does not recommend to use it in production environment.
+It is in the form of a ZIP file.
+Extract it into some folder in your local.
+Liferay ships with a default database called HSQLDB.
+It is an embedded (in memory) database, and no setup is required.
+However, Liferay does not recommend using it in a production environment.

-It would be always great idea to start Liferay server with MySQL database.
+It would always be a great idea to start the Liferay server with MySQL database.
 You need to instruct Liferay to use MySQL instead of HSQLDB (default) database.
-For this, just create one file called portal-ext.properties just under the extracted folder of Liferay server in previous step.
+For this, just create one file called portal-ext.properties just under the Liferay server’s extracted folder in the previous step.